Ohio State vs. Indiana NCAA Football Odds, Plays and Insights | October 23, 2021

 - Ohio State and its opponents have combined to score more than 59.5 points in all six games this season.

-- Indiana's games have gone over 59.5 points in three of six chances this season.
+- Indiana and its opponents have combined to score more than 59.5 points in three of six games this season.

-- The combined points per game average of the two teams, 70.8, is 11.3 points above Saturday's over/under.
+- The two teams combine to average 70.8 points per game, 11.3 more than the total in this contest.

-- The 47.3 combined points per game that these two squads have allowed this season are 12.2 fewer than the 59.5 total in this contest.
+- This contest's over/under is 12.2 points above the 47.3 these two squads combine to allow per game this season.

 - The average total in Buckeyes games this season is 64.4, 4.9 points more than Saturday's total of 59.5.